|

 BEARINGS

 My Borg Warner NWC used a mixture of "Koyo Hi-cap" (high capacity), Timkens, and Torrington bearings.
 Koyo has a slick brochure about their hi-caps I couldn't find a retail source for them so I went with all Timkens.
 Torrington bearing of Connecticut was bought by Timken in 2003 and my rebuild kit contained them.
-But searches for the two roller bearings show them to be very scarce in 2016.
+But these two countershaft bearings are becoming very scarce in 2026.
 What will happen when those are gone is anybody's guess.

 Here's what mine contained: